 The Sound from above as well as below will have no problem travelling through the wood floors.
 In fact, this is called airborne noise.
 As a result, this is not pleasant for either homeowner.

 Now the biggest problem of them all is impact noise.
 However, impact noise will mostly affect the people below.
 This kind of noise is people walking above.
 The sound is almost like a banging noise from above.
-If the upper apartment has a few people, then it can seem like they have a dance floor above.
+If the upper apartment has a few people, it can seem like they have a dance floor above.

 What is Airborne Sound?